HeiningaVE/HeiningaVE.github.io/aboutme.md

 In my Ph.D. thesis, I was the first to examine reward functioning in anhedonic individuals' daily lives.
 That is, I compare anhedonic to non-anhedonic individuals in their ability to 1) pursue, 3) experience, and 3) learn about pleasure in daily life.
 These three components of reward functioning are typically investigated in the laboratory (e.g., by using tasks or brain scanner).
 Using EMA, I confirmed some laboratory findings, but not all.
 For example, individuals with anhedonia typically show a blunted reaction to rewarding laboratory stimuli.
 Yet, using an EMA design, I was able to show that the reward reactivity in individuals with anhedonia was anything but blunted.
 Intrigued by this conundrum, and passionate to solve it, I was awarded a KNAW Academy Ter Meulen Grant and the Post Doctoral Mandate of the KU Leuven internal fund to tackle this puzzle together with prof. Peter Kuppens in Belgium.

-### Research into research reproducibility

-My interest in research reproducibility arose while writing a paper called [“I just ran a thousand analyses”](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0125383&type=printable).
-In this paper, we showed that there were 2160 ways to operationalize one single hypothesis within one dataset, and argued that transparently testing them all could be a novel approach to address inconsistencies in a field of research.

 ### More info